quick-start-tools/ITSM-Controlled-Continuous-Cost-Optimization/README.md

-# ITSM-Controlled-Continuous-Optimization
+# ITSM-Controlled-Continuous-Optimization (ICCO)
+This solution deploys Densify's automation framework (ICCO), designed to enable ITSM change management processes to control the optimization of infrastructure by leveraging the powerful scientifically derived insights from [Densify's Optimization Engine](https://densify.com).

 This solution enables change management processes within popular ITSM platforms to control the optimization of infrastructure resources.
+The solution leverages Densify, a powerful optimization engine designed to analyze your infrastructure and generate insights

 These resources include (but not limited to), CPU, Memory, Disk, Network across various on-prem, public cloud and k8s services.

 The solution available here will optimize AWS EC2 and RDS services that are managed by CloudFormation.